Green Barn Cottages Booking Terms and Conditions

 The Owners will forward full instructions to the Guest on receipt of the final payment, including directions to the property, arrangements for entry, and local contact point in the event of problems.

-Pets are not allowed without prior agreement, and a surcharge may be payable.
-The Guest is expected to provide bedding and food bowls for the pet and to ensure pets do not get on, nor cause any damage to, furniture, fittings or beds.
+Pets are allowed with prior agreement, and a surcharge may be payable.
+The Guest is expected to provide bedding and food bowls for the pet and to ensure pets do not get on, nor cause any damage to, furniture or fittings; pets are allowed on sofas and chairs if the Guest brings suitable throws or coverings and ensures the sofas or chairs are protected. protect or beds.
+Pets are not allowed in bedrooms.
 Pets must never be left unattended in the property.

 10. Alterations to Booking: